St. Mary's NATIONAL CATHOLIC CHURCH

 Glory to God in the highest,

-We worship you, we give you thanks
+We praise you, we bless you

-We praise you for your glory!
+We give you thanks for your great glory!

-Lord God, lamb of God
+Lord God Lamb of God

-have mercy on us;
+have mercy on us

-you are seated at the right hand of the Father,
+You are seated at the right hand of the Father,

-you alone are the Lord,
+You alone are the Lord

 With the Holy Spirit

-in the glory of God the Father.
+In the glory of God the father

 Opening Prayer